-• Official PGA TOUR events each award 500 FedExCup points to first place.
+• Official PGA TOUR events played during the PGA TOUR Season each award 500 FedExCup points to the winner.

-• The Masters Tournament, THE PLAYERS Championship, U.S. Open Championship, British Open and the PGA Championship award 600 FedExCup points to first place.
+• The Masters Tournament, THE PLAYERS Championship, U.S. Open, The Open Championship and the PGA Championship award 600 FedExCup points to the winner.

-• The first three World Golf Championships events award 550 FedExCup points to first place.
-The WGC-HSBC Champions will be included in the 2013-14 schedule.
+• World Golf Championships events award 550 FedExCup points to the winner.

-• Additional events played during the FedExCup Season (those played the same week as a major or World Golf Championships) award 300 FedExCup points to first place.
+• Additional events (played the same week as other tournaments) award 300 FedExCup points to the winner.

 The PGA TOUR Season points standings will carry over to the FedExCup Playoffs for the FedExCup.

 The FedExCup Playoffs consist of four events immediately following the PGA TOUR Season -- The Barclays, Deutsche Bank Championship, BMW Championship and the TOUR Championship by Coca-Cola.
 The PGA TOUR Season points standings determine the top-125 players who qualify for the first event, The Barclays.
 Each playoff event offers 2,500 points (quintuple the PGA TOUR Season).
 The second event, the Deutsche Bank Championship outside Boston, will have a 100-player field.
 The third tournament, the BMW Championship in Chicago, will have 70 players (with no cut).
 The finale, the TOUR Championship by Coca-Cola in Atlanta, will be comprised of the top-30 qualifiers following the BMW Championship.